 DWELLING or DWELLING UNIT -- A building or portion thereof providing complete housekeeping facilities for one (1) family, which contains areas for living, cooking, sleeping, bathing, and sanitary facilities.
-These terms shall include manufactured housing, mobile homes, apartment, efficiency apartments, and condominium units and shall exclude hotels, and motels, overnight cabins, and the like.
+These terms shall include manufactured housing, apartment, efficiency apartments, and condominium units and shall exclude hotels and motels.
 These terms shall also include what is commonly referred to as an Accessory Dwelling Unit (ADU) or "in-law apartment;" such units shall be treated as any other dwelling unit in Peterborough.
 [Amended 5/10/2022]